hundben/CSPGF/README.markdown

 How to build
 ------------
-Open the project file in Visual Studio 2010 (or later) or in Mono Develop 2.6 and build it there.
+Open the project file in Visual Studio 2010 (or newer) or in Mono Develop and build it there.

 How to use
 ----------